Once Saved Always Saved According to the Bible

 Salvation by Baptism

-The popular phrase “once saved always saved” is a misnomer.
+Based on the bible the popular man-made phrase “once saved always saved” is often misused.
 This phrase can only apply to baptism.
 Baptism is forever; it cannot be lost or undone.
-The phrase should be “once baptized always baptized.”
+The phrase should probably be “once baptized always baptized.”
 Baptism saves a person through the resurrection of Christ.
 (1 Peter 3:21) The blood of Christ caused God to pass over all past sins.
-(Romans 3:25) Therefore, baptism saves a person from their past sins, not future sins.
+(Romans 3:25; 2 Peter 1:9) Therefore, baptism saves a person from their past sins, not future sins.
 The salvation and security from past sins provided by baptism are eternal.
 Therefore, when properly understood, the terms once saved always saved, eternal salvation and eternal security are almost biblical.

 Salvation after Baptism

-Once saved always saved advocates do not like this part of salvation.
-After baptism, the process of salvation by doing the will of the Lord begins.
+According to the bible, before baptism a person is once saved always saved from past sin.
+(Romans 3:25, 5:10) After baptism, the process of salvation by doing the will of God begins.
 He who has believed and has been baptized shall be saved.
 (Mark 16:16) Having been justified, we shall be saved.
 (Romans 5:9) Our spirit might be saved in the day of the Lord Jesus.
 (I Corinthians 5:5 The word of the cross to us who are being saved is the power of God.
-(I Corinthians 1:18) We are a fragrance of Jesus to the Lord among those who are being saved.
+(I Corinthians 1:18) We are a fragrance of Jesus to God among those who are being saved.
 (2 Corinthians 2:15) Some did not receive the love of the truth so that they might be saved.
 (2 Thessalonians 2:10)

-It is clear the people who endure until the end will be saved.
+It is clear that those who endure until the end are once saved always saved people.
 (Matthew 10:22, 24:13, Mark 13:13) Moreover, Peter has the following message for people saved by baptism.
 Since Christ suffered in the flesh, arm yourselves with the same purpose, because those who have suffered in the flesh have ceased from sin, so that you live the rest of your time in the flesh to the will of the Lord.
-(1 Peter 4:1-2)
+(I Peter 4:1-2)

 Salvation by the Will of the Lord

-Once saved always saved advocates teach shortcuts to the will of God.
+It is clear that those who do the will of God are once saved always saved people.
 Whoever does the will of God will enter into heaven.
 (Matthew 7:21) Therefore, you need endurance, so that when you have done the will of the Lord, you may receive eternal life as promised.
-(Hebrews 10:36) The will of God is your sanctification, that is, that you abstain from sexual immorality.
+(Hebrews 10:36) The will of God is your sanctification.
 (1 Thessalonians 4:3) The will of the Lord is that by doing right you may silence the ignorance of foolish men.
 (1 Peter 2:15)

 Keep the way of the Lord by doing righteousness and justice.
 (Genesis 18:19) When a man practices righteousness, he will save his life.
 (Ezekiel 18:27) You shall keep My Law, by which a man may live if he does them.
 (Leviticus 18:5, Nehemiah 9:29, Ezekiel 20:11, Ezekiel 20:13, Ezekiel 20:21) If you warned the righteous man that the righteous should not sin and he does not sin he shall surely live.
 (Ezekiel 3:21) When a man has practiced righteousness and has observed all My statutes and done them he shall surely live.
 (Ezekiel 18:19)